fyngyrz/wtfm/users-guide.md

 aa_macro, and therefore this documentation system, let you define styles that can turn any task into a simple one.
-Notice I didn't claim that writing the styles themselves was always simple. :\) But once written, yes, the work of actually preparing the documentation itself will become much, much easier.
+Notice I didn't claim that writing the styles themselves was always simple. :\) But once the styles are written, yes, the work of actually preparing the documentation itself will become much, much easier.

 There are three CGI forms involved.
 One provides a means to specify globals that apply to all projects.
 Another provides a way to specify